OpenDSA/OpenDSA-stable/RST/source/HashCImproved.rst

 random permutation of the values from 1 to :math:`M - 1` in slots 1 to
 :math:`M - 1`.

-.. inlineav:: collisionCON3 slideshow
+.. inlineav:: collisionCON3
    :output: show

 Here is a practice exercise for pseudo-random probing.

 .. avembed:: Exercises/Hashing/HashingPseudoRandomProbePRO.html
    :showbutton: hide
-   :title: Pseudo-Random Probing Exercise

-.. inlineav:: collisionCON4 slideshow
+.. inlineav:: collisionCON4
    :output: show